qnighy/node-cjs-interop/packages/babel-plugin-node-cjs-interop/README.md

 ## Caveats

 If the `default` export changes over time, this plugin may break the existing semantics.
-I strongly recommend configuring the `modulePrefixes` option to only apply the transformation to modules known to be simulated ESMs.
+That is why you need to explicitly configure the `packages` option.

 ## Options

-### `modulePrefixes`
+### `packages`

 Undefined or an array of string.
-If present, the plugin only transforms imports containing one of the specified prefixes.
+The plugin only transforms imports containing one of the specified prefixes.

 The match is based on path components; the `foo` matches `foo` and `foo/bar` but not `foobar`.